sfmix/sfmix/README.md

     Route Server, this compares the session states between these Route Servers to find participant router-IPs that do not have session parity between the two Route Servers
+* `mac_discovery.py`
+  * Using ARP and ICMPv6 Neighbor Discovery, search for the current MAC address bindings for participants and update Netbox with the current values.